alexbyrnes/Datapiece/README.md

 Documents with data in them make OCR on whole pages difficult.
 Data tends to come in small strings of characters surrounded by lines and boxes.

+## Motivation

-Differences between standard paragraph text and "data documents":
+There are significant differences between documents where the area of interest is paragraph text, and "data documents."

 Data documents:

 * Have little context to use for correcting errors.
-Values tend to be codes, dates, and numbers, or non-dictionary words such as first and last names.
+Values are usually to be codes, dates, and numbers, or non-dictionary words such as first and last names.
-* Have markup used to identify the data to the human eye that is difficult for OCR applications to distinguish from characters, and symbols.
+* Have markup used to identify the data to the human eye that is difficult for OCR applications to distinguish from characters and symbols.
-* Come in large numbers: disclosure forms, tax documents, election results, and other institutional forms.
+* Come in large numbers: disclosure forms, [tax documents](https://archive.org/details/IRS990), election results, and other institutional forms.

 *Page segmentation is part of the preprocessing done by OCR programs to divide a printed page into paragraphs, headers, sidebars, or other blocks of text.